-We spend £4,000 a year online while at work – is your business making the most of online'
+We spend some £4,000 a year online while at work – so is your business making the most of online?

 A new report has revealed that Brits simply cannot resist the temptation to shop online, even when they should be concentrating on other things.

 The study, conducted by Sheilas’ Wheels home insurance, confirmed that Britons are spending almost £4,000 a year online while at work.